 - Department of Foreign Affairs and Trade (DFAT).
-DFAT offer travel advice for countries around the world.
+DFAT offers travel advice for countries around the world.

-- Department of Immigration and Boarder Protection.
-Australian Department of Immigration and Border Protection provide guides for to Australian arrivals and departures in regards to medications.
+- Department of Immigration and Border Protection.
+Australian Department of Immigration and Border Protection provides guides for Australian arrivals and departures in regard to medications.